Hebron, North Dakota

 Hebron (/ˈhiːbrən/ HEE-brən) is a city in Morton County, North Dakota, United States.
 It is part of the "Bismarck, ND Metropolitan Statistical Area" or "Bismarck-Mandan".
 The population was 794 at the 2020 census.

 Hebron was founded in 1885 and named after the West Bank city of Hebron.
 The first influx of settlers came from Johannestal, Crimea, in southwestern Russia.

-The city is home to the Hebron Brick Company.
-The annual "Hebron James Award" is given to the town's top basketball player.
+Hebron Brick Company was founded in the city.